Different values for some metadata with exiftool

 For reference, the GIMP bug hanging: https://bugzilla.gnome.org/show_bug.cgi?id=711242

-#6 Updated by Jehan Pagès about 2 years ago
+#6 Updated by Jehan Pagès over 2 years ago

 - File bug935.diff added

 I had a quick look at your code.
 As I thought, it's as simple as just removing a few lines.

 I also realized that the unaccuracy issue would not only occur for exposure > 1 sec, but also for (t.first > 1 && t.second > 1 && t.second >= t.first).
 For some reason, your current code would transform a "2/3 s" exposure time in "1/2 s"!
 This looks like a serious bug to me.